Silas Jayne: Attacks on George Jayne

-In October 1959, George Jayne moved his stable business from the 'Happy Days Stables' to the 95-acre 'Tri-Colour Farm' near his home in Inverness, Illinois.
+In October 1959, George Jayne moved his stable business from the Happy Days Stables to the 95-acre Tri-Color Farm near his home in Inverness, Illinois.
 Silas' competition with George, both in business and at horse shows, became intense and led to a prolonged effort to kill George.
 Cheryl Rude was a professional rider who went to work for George after she was fired by Silas.
 At the Oak Brook Hounds Horse Show in 1961, Rude won a jumping class over protests from Silas, and George's daughter beat Silas' best horse to take the top prize, after which Silas stood in the middle of the horse ring and shouted at George "I'll never talk to you again, you bastard!"
 This was the beginning of a campaign of harassment against George.

-In 1962, shots were fired at George's office and the office was burglarised.
+In 1962, shots were fired at George's office and the office was burglarized.
 At various times, George's tires were punctured, lug nuts on his truck tires were loosened, sugar was poured into his gas tank, cars attempted to run him off the road at night, two of his horses were poisoned, and dynamite was left by his back door, but the fuse fizzled out.
-In March of 1963, while working late at his office, George, perhaps sensing danger, departed in a borrowed car leaving the lights on and his own car at the office.
+In March 1963, while working late at his office, George, perhaps sensing danger, departed in a borrowed car leaving the lights on and his own car at the office.
 That night twenty-eight bullets were fired into the office.
 In 1965, Eddie Moran confessed that he and another man were paid $300 to kill George, and it was they who had fired the shots into George's office in 1963.
-In May of 1963, when George's horse beat Silas' at the Lake Forest Horse Show, Silas again threatened George, "I'll kill you, you son of a bitch!"
+In May 1963, when George's horse beat Silas' at the Lake Forest Horse Show, Silas again threatened George, "I'll kill you, you son of a bitch!"
 After this on five or more occasions Silas made more threats to kill George.